-In contrast, GLM produced Z-statistic maps that indicate significant activation only in early ventral visual areas and lateral occipital regions.
+The GLM produced Z-statistic maps indicate significant activation only in early ventral visual areas and lateral occipital regions.
 Searchlight produced results qualitatively similar to GLM, suggesting that the expansion from a single voxel with GLM to a 3x3x3 set of voxels in searchlight was not sufficient to capture potentially important long-range multi-voxel response patterns identified by the NN sensitivity analysis.
 Therefore, we conclude that extracting response patterns by performing classification on voxels selected from a spatially diverse collection of voxels captures potentially important brain information missed by both GLM and searchlight (Figure 9).

+Note that the information contained in the maps is quite different, making them difficult to compare directly.
+The Z-statistic maps tell us how well individual voxels agree with a hypothetical model, the searchlight maps tells us how well small localized groups of voxels are able to decode the desired brain state, and the sensitivity maps tells us how much individual voxels contribute to a spatially-distributed decoding decision.
+We do not have a practical way to calculate p-values for individual voxels with the sensitivity analysis so care must be taken when interpreting the results.
+However, a qualitative comparison of the techniques is still useful.
+While we are unable to calculate the significance of individual voxels for our sensitivity analysis, the comparison shows that the resulting sensitivity maps highlight regions consistent with accepted mapping techniques where per voxel significance calculations are possible.
+This increases our confidence that the areas indicated by the sensitivity analysis, but not the other techniques, likely do contain information relevant for decoding the subject’s brain state and could merit further investigation.

 In conclusion, it is possible to extract useful information from fMRI data obtained using a realistic virtual environment stimulus using machine-learning methods.
 Neural networks, supplemented by some averaging techniques, performed particularly well.
 The resulting classification data, moreover, can be mapped onto the brain using a novel form of sensitivity analysis.
 These methods open up new possibilities for the use of virtual environments in both neuroscience research and in clinical applications.

+Appendix A

+BlockVote(Y,L)

+Input: Y: the list of decoded labels for each frame in the block

+L: the set of all labels

+Output: the aggregate label for the block

+for each label l∈L do

+Cl=0

+end for

+for each frame i in the block:

+l=Yi

+Cl=Cl+1

+end for

+return argmaxC

+ConfidenceVote(Y,L,W)

+Input: Y: the list of decoded labels for each frame in the block

+L: the set of all labels

+W: the set of confidence scores for each label and each frame in the block

+Output: the aggregate label for the block

+for each label l∈L:

+Cl=0

+end for

+for each frame i in the block: